 - Set limits and review periods on ACH/wire transfer transactions.

 - Have the latest anti-virus and malware prevention programs running on your desktops where payments are processed.

 - Never respond to emails, download programs, or open attachments from foreign or misspelled email addresses asking for business account information.

 - Stay up-to-date on news topics concerning ACH and wire fraud and have regular discussions with your employees, customers, and banker.

-Failing to monitor ACH and wire payment activity can be costly for your business; Although not all fraudulent activities are easily detected, taking these preventative measures will ensure that your company's finances are more secure.
+Failing to monitor ACH and wire payment activity can be costly for your business.
+While not all fraudulent activities are easy to detect, taking these preventative measures will ensure that your company's finances are more secure.
 With only one business day to alert your bank to recover funds, ACH and wire payment monitoring is paramount to securing your company's financial information.
-Keep in mind that ePayments are still much more safe than printing and mailing a check with your bank account and routing number or worse, keeping a supply of pre-printed check stock on hand.
+Keep in mind that electronic payments, and no-touch payments, are safer than printing and mailing a check with your bank account and routing number — or worse, keeping a supply of pre-printed check stock on hand.

-OnPay Solutions offers a payment automation solution that reduces accounts payable costs yet delivers the highest regard for security to mitigate risk and provide a clear audit trail of all activity.
+OnPay Solutions offers a payment automation solution that reduces accounts payable costs, yet delivers the highest regard for security to mitigate risk and provide a clear audit trail of all activity.
 Blessed with a deep and loyal customer base that uses business systems — ranging from homegrown mainframe systems to the world's most advanced ERPs and everything in between — our clients rely on OnPay Solutions for accounts payable payment automation because payment technology is all we do.
-We hope to be your partner for payment automation.

 If you're ready to start a conversation about advancing your AP department forward with our help, reach out today.

 Interested in learning more?
 Check out these resources: